macy111/CarND-Behavioral-Cloning/README.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set, I also flipped images and angles thinking that this would expand the scene and improve the accuracy.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 8036 number of data points.
+I then preprocessed this datas followers:
+- convert the BGR image to RGB image
+- apply correction parameter to the angle of left image and right image
+- flip the center image
+- normalize the image
+- crop the top and bottom lines in order to reduce unrelated information

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 4 (model.ipynb).
 I used an adam optimizer so that manually training the learning rate wasn't necessary.